raffoe/eliraffo.github.io/OBA466/README.md

 ## Guide
 Our projects goal was to optimize the monthly profit for the Hershey's Kiss and Hug product line.
 We assumed that the weekly demand and inbound supply fluctuated.
 We also researched Hershey's to create realistic constraints related to the production process of these two items.

 Below is the first model we constructed.
-We the visual model explain one of the many inbound to production to outbound operation chains this project aimed to model.
+We created this visual model to explain are assumptions for one of the many inbound to production to outbound operational flows that are in the Hershey’s production process .
 ![ModelTheory](ModelTheory.PNG)

-Modeling the project helped decide the decision variables needed for the optimization model.
+Modeling the project helped decide which decision variables are needed for the optimization model.
 Using these decision variables, we mathematically constructed the optimization equation, as seen below.
-Both pictures show one week of modeling; however, our model, equations, and constraints apply to a 4-week rolling inventory and fluctuating demand.
+Both pictures show one week of modeling; however, our model, equations, and constraints apply to a 4-week rolling inventory and fluctuating demand cycle.
 ![MathTheory](MathTheory.PNG)

 The [complete excel model](https://github.com/eliraffo/eliraffo.github.io/blob/master/OBA466/Hersheys_Solver.xlsx) contains  over 45 decision variables, and accounts for constraints like production capacity, milk supply, cocoa supply, demand constraints, and labor force.
 Note that the revenue/loss variables used to calculate the profit are estimates.